This post may contain affiliate links. Please read our disclosure policy. As an Amazon Associate, I earn from qualifying purchases.

 Please enable JavaScript in your browser to complete this form.

-This is the kind of meal that’s indulgent and comforting, perfect for a cozy family dinner.
-I like to split the recipe in half, bake one pan now, and stash the other in the freezer for an easy meal later in the month.
+It’s the kind of cozy, indulgent dinner that feeds a crowd, or future you.
+I like to double the recipe, bake one pan now, and stash the second in the freezer for an easy win later in the month.
+If you’re into make-ahead meals like this, don’t miss my stuffed pasta shells.

 Here is Why This Three Cheese Manicotti Recipe Works

-Triple the cheese, triple the fun: Ricotta, mozzarella, and Parmesan come together for a rich, creamy filling that makes every bite worth it.
+Triple the cheese, triple the fun: Ricotta, mozzarella, and Parmesan team up for a creamy, dreamy filling that hits all the right notes….melty, savory, and rich.

 No-fuss marinara: Store-bought marinara keeps things simple, but feel free to make our basil garlic pasta sauce if you have the time.